COVID-19 vaccine availability: Where to find it Sunday - News Break

 “That doesn’t mean they will get it that day, it means they can join the line,” said White House Press Secretary Jen Psaki, describing what the change would mean for ordinary Americans.

-Here are several locations where you can find the vaccine in Talladega:
+Here are several locations where you can find the vaccine in Defuniak Springs:

 Walk-ins accepted